There are two types of sessions available to Dorian Keyboard Festival participants:

 Masterclass sessions are appropriate for advanced students and are 20 or 30 minutes long.
 These sessions are open to the public and held in larger performance venues.
 The festival guest clinician along with three Luther piano and organ faculty hear the performance and give public verbal comments.
 Performances must be memorized.

 All are welcome to attend all of the festival events, but it is very common for students to only attend Saturday's events, especially when there is a long drive involved.
-If you are a high school student who would like to attend the Friday evening recital or the Sunday Luther Student Masterclass, you can request to stay on campus during the festival by marking this option on your registration form.
+If you are a high school student who would like to attend the Sunday Luther Student Masterclass, you can request to stay on campus during the festival by marking this option on your registration form.

 Students interested in attending Luther the following year may audition on piano or organ for a music scholarship during the Festival.
 The audition is scheduled by checking the scholarship option on the registration form.